Prosp3r/pexservice/README.md

 + Installed Go.
 + Ran a simulated load test using [ApacheBench](https://httpd.apache.org/)

+## How it works

+Using the fibonacci sequence challenge as example workload, pex service will carry out thousands of calculations, persists or store the results as it goes and in the case of a crash, recover, and start from where it stoped.

+* This API has five end points
+  - /current
+  - /next
+  - /previous
+  - /reset
+  - /
+  Each end point will return the curresponding fibonacci sequence for the current entry position

+### Data Persistence

+### Keep Alive
+- KeepAlive feature is achieved with
+  - docker container deployment on Kubernetes cluster
+  - Systemd daemon

 ## Prerequisites
 + An Ubuntu linux server or VPS.